NickvanDyke/opencode.nvim/README.md

 ## ✨ Features

-- Auto-connect to *any* `opencode` running inside Neovim's CWD, or manage an integrated instance.
+- Auto-connects to *any* `opencode` running inside Neovim's CWD, or provides an integrated instance.
 - Input prompts with completions, highlights, and normal-mode support.
 - Select prompts from a library and define your own.
 - Inject relevant editor context (buffer, cursor, selection, diagnostics, etc.).
 - Control `opencode` with commands.
-- Auto-reload buffers edited by `opencode` in real-time.
 - Respond to `opencode` permission requests.
 - Monitor state via statusline component.
+- Auto-reloads buffers edited by `opencode` in real-time.
-- Forward `opencode`'s Server-Sent-Events as Neovim autocmds for automation.
+- Forwards `opencode`'s Server-Sent-Events as autocmds for automation.
 - Sensible defaults with well-documented, flexible configuration and API to fit your workflow.

 ## 📦 Setup